thduong479/thduong479/README.md

 ### Hi, this is Duong 👋

-👩‍🎓 MS in Business Analytics @ UOP, Bachelor's in Business Administration (minor in Finance)
+👩‍🎓 MS in Business Analytics @ UOP, Bachelor's in Business Administration (minor in Accounting & Finance)

-📈 Actively seeking opportunities related to financial analysis, business analysis, or data analysis, starting in Spring 2024.
+📈 Actively seeking opportunities related to accounting & finance

-🙆‍♀️ Having a sincere passion for working with data and a strong desire to discover valuable insights through analysis.
+🙆‍♀️ Having a sincere passion for working with numbers and a strong desire to discover valuable insights.

 💝 I love playing piano, watching movies, cooking, and traveling.